grant-king/100-days-of-code/log.md

 **Thoughts:** Not a ton of time to work on stuff today but am glad to get the practice in.
 I am bouncing between a few courses lately but not making great headway in them.
 I need to figure out if focused tenacity or distract and return is a better plan there.

 **Link to work:**

+Day 64: September 3, 2018

+**Today's Progress:** Continued with NLP Fundamentals at DataCamp.

+Day 65: September 4, 2018

+**Today's Progress:** Continued with NLP Fundamentals at DataCamp.

+Day 66: September 5, 2018

+**Today's Progress:** Continued with NLP Fundamentals and Supervised Learning at DataCamp.

+**Thoughts:** Researching remote contract jobs, signed up with freelancer as it seems like a slightly easier site to find relevant job postings, compared to upwork.
 <!---

 Day x: September x, 2018